-The easiest way to edit the "actions" files is with a browser by using our browser-based editor, which can be reached from http://config.privoxy.org/show-status.
+The easiest way to edit the "actions" file is with a browser by using our browser-based editor, which is available at http://config.privoxy.org/edit-actions.

-If you prefer plain text editing to GUIs, you can of course also directly edit the the actions files.
+If you prefer plain text editing to GUIs, you can of course also directly edit the default.action file.